codophilic/Learn-Java/Memory Management.md

 - extends must be written before implements , but implements cannot be before extends
 - concept of nested classes and its type, for normal class static class abstract class , interfaces, class and interfaces method nested with class.
 - record , sealed classes.
-(Seperate markdown with all new java features) *We will explore String buffer and String builder when we will learn about threads* *We will see more about lambda expression*
+(Seperate markdown with all new java features)
 - Serialization an marker interface example toh vo marker ka part hai aisa batana hai
 - simple date local date dd-mm-yyyy or YYYYY
 - what is psvm?